oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * Copy the
 [Actuator Profile Template](oc2-language/oc2ls-v1.1-ap-template.jidl)
-to the project's schema file ['blinky.jidl'](blinky/blinky.jidl).
+to the project's schema file 'blinky.jidl'.
-* Delete all unused actions, targets, and args.
+* Delete all unused actions, targets, args and results from the template lists.

+The lists published in an actuator profile select which OpenC2 types are used.
+Types are defined in the language specification and cannot be modified by profiles.
+Comments may describe any profile-specific meaning of OpenC2-defined types.
 #### 4. Define profile-specific types
-We specified two profile-specific targets (device and display) above.
+We specified two profile-defined targets (device and display) above.
 Define their contents as fields of AP-Target.
 Define the desired response format for these commands as fields of AP-Results. ([Show](images/ap-template-device.jpg)).
 Note that this example defines a "Device" type, which also happens to be the name of an OpenC2 Target.
 Namspaced type references (ls:Device) allows both definitions to be used without conflict.

+The "Pairs" type is an ad-hoc way for the profile to express the "query features pairs" response as a type definition.
+It is a set of strings, each of which contains the name of an action followed by the targets applicable to that action.
+The Pairs type is never used in messages, but the strings can be used by a Producer or Consumer to construct the Map returned by "query features pairs".
+Delete all actions not supported by the profile, and add the fields of Target and AP-Target (preceded by /) applicable to that action.

 After defining the device-specific content, the blinky profile schema should look like [blinky.jidl](blinky/blinky.jidl).
 This schema, in text or table ([blinky.md](blinky/blinky.md)) format,